The structure of attending school and education is seen as an essential and important part of the programme.

 There are two classrooms here at Simmons House.
 The main classroom is generally busier and more suitable for group work.
 The other classroom is smaller and quieter, which some students find more comfortable to work in.

 We will make contact with your school and, if it is useful, we will continue with school-work from them.

 You may also be partially re-integrated back into your school to receive tuition if this will be beneficial for you.

 What happens after my stay?

 Prior to discharge from Simmons House plans will be put in place for you to re-integrate back to your school, access a college place, start at a new school, alternative education placement or training provision.

 This transition will be carefully planned and managed, and will vary for each student.
 It may involve a gradual integration to the new provision to get you accustomed to it.

 An annual favourite with our young people, the Museum of London offers workshops on a different theme each year.
-Expert guides use a hands-on approach to engage learners to interact with an aspect of local history through story-telling, music, discussion, artefacts and a visit to the museum.
+Expert guides use a hands-on approach to engage learners to interact with an aspect of local history through story-telling

 Where appropriate we endeavour to facilitate work placements for young people.
 We have forged good relationships with several charity shops in the local area and most recently had a student visit local youth magazine ‘Exposure’, and attend an induction at Hospice Muswell Hill.